What is High Speed PCB Design?

 There are no specific rules or standards for where components should be placed in a high speed PCB layout.
 Generally, it’s a good idea to place the largest central processor IC near the center of the board as it will typically need to interface with all other components on the board in some way.
 Smaller ICs that connect directly with the central processor can be placed around the central IC so that routing between components can be kept short and direct.
 Peripherals can then be placed around the board to provide the required functionality.

-Once components are placed, you can set up your design tools to help you start routing your design.
-This is a sensitive part of high speed board design as incorrect routing can ruin signal integrity.
+Once components are placed, you can set up your PCB design tools to help you start routing your design.
+This is a sensitive part of high speed digital circuit design as incorrect routing can ruin signal integrity.
 However, if earlier steps were completed properly, signal integrity is much easier to achieve.
 You should set your impedance profile in your PCB design rules so that any routes in the design are placed with the right width, clearance, and spacing to maintain controlled impedance during routing.

 Signal integrity starts with designing to a specific impedance value in your board and maintaining that during layout and routing.
 Some other strategies to ensure signal integrity include: